dbwest/ezminingrig/README.md

 # ezminingrig

+## Caveat

+I am not a financial advisor.
+I can not make you rich.
+I can help you learn things.
+Do this with no warranty and no guarantees.

 ## Why?

 This is an easy way to get started Mining and learn about mining with a GPU in early 2021.
 It is not the best way to mine.
 It is a stepping stone you can use on the way to making better mining rigs later.